 If the debtor faces financial difficulties, it can request the court to open the preventive agreement procedure.
-The court appoints an administrator, who drafts the preventive agreement project, which shall include a reorganization plan for the debtor.
-If the creditors approve the project, the debtor's activity shall be carried on in accordance with such project, for a period of 24 months, with the possibility of extending it for another 12 months.
+The court appoints an administrator contracted by the debtor, who drafts the restructuring plan or assists the debtor in drafting it.
+The restructuring plan shall include a reorganization plan for the debtor.
+If the creditors approve the project, the debtor's activity shall be carried on in accordance with such project, for a period of a maximum of 48 months, with the possibility of extending it for another 12 months.
+During the first year of the implementation of the restructuring plan, the debtor must reimburse a minimum of 10% of the claims affected by the preventive agreement.